Ken-Musau/EventVite-server/README.md

 # Event-VitE Backend

 Event-VitE Backend is the server-side component of the Event-VitE Admin Dashboard web application.
 It provides the necessary API endpoints to handle event and host data using a PostgreSQL database.

+## FrontEnd

-Find live links to the Front End https://event-vite-client.vercel.app/ and link to Github repo https://github.com/Ken-Musau/EventVite-client
+Find live link to the Front End https://event-vite-client.vercel.app/ and link to Github repo https://github.com/Ken-Musau/EventVite-client

 ## Technologies Used